Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 We encourage the use of public transport and we are fortunate that Victoria School and Gardens Branksome Poole BH13 6AS is very accessible by railway and bus.
 Please download Map of venue here.

-Branksome Station is on the London Waterloo to Weymouth mainline.
-Upon exiting the station car park, cross the road and walk past Lidl in St Aldhelms Road, Lindsay Road is ahead of you.
-Cross at the pedestrian crossing and the entrance of Victoria School and Gardens is on the opposite side of the road.
+Just two minutes’ walk away, Branksome Station is on the London Waterloo to Weymouth mainline.
+Upon exiting the station car park, cross the road and walk past Lidl in St Aldhelms Road and Lindsay Road is ahead of you.
+Cross at the pedestrian crossing and the entrance of Victoria School and is on the opposite side of the road.
 Signs will guide you to the Festival.

+Again a short walk away.
 The bus stop is Branksome (Tesco) and is outside St Aldhelms Hall BH12 1AD.
-More Bus (M1 & M2) and Yellow Buses (18/R1/R2) from/to Poole to Bournemouth town centre run every 10mins from Bournemouth to Poole Bus Station.
+More Bus (M1 & M2) and Yellow Buses (1/1c/18) from/to Poole to Bournemouth town centre run every 2/5 mins from Bournemouth to Poole Bus Station.

 Bournemouth and Southampton Airport are both served by low cost airlines.
 The advantage with Southampton is that the rail station is a short walk from the Terminal, and then by taking a Weymouth bound train Branksome station is less than an hour away.
-If you fly into Bournemouth take the B1 Yellow bus service to Bournemouth Rail Station then train to Branksome.
+If you fly into Bournemouth take the Yellow Bus 737 to Bournemouth Rail Station then train to Branksome.

-We strongly ask you not to Drink and Drive, but for designated drivers please do not park in Lidl or other private car parks!
+We strongly ask you not to Drink and Drive, but for designated drivers Victoria School is on Lindsay Road BH13 6AS and has ample parking.
+There is a one way system in operation.
+Enter follow signs from the main entrance and further signs will direct you to the Festival Car Parking.
+Please do not park in Lidl or other private car parks!

-As last year we have agreed with our friends St Leonards Farm Park, Ferndown BH22 0AQ to have a special rate for campers going to the Festival.
-This is a excellent park and there will be a special area for Festival goers, quote ‘Beer and Bluegrass’ and please book in advance!
+If you want to camp there are several camp sites but none close by.
+As last year we have agreed with our friends St Leonards Farm Park, Ferndown BH22 0AQ they have a special rate for campers going to the Festival.
+This is an excellent park quote ‘Beer and Bluegrass’ and please book in advance!